Broham/PassGen/readme.md

 #PassGen
-##A targeted password brute force tool
+##A targeted password dictionary attack tool

 PassGen is intended to generate a potential password list for a target word using different combinations of capital letters and common substitutions.
 It can also be used to make HTTP requests to see if any passwords from the list are valid.